jgoerzen/vintage-computing/README.md

-# Vintage Computing for Docker, Raspberry Pi, and Debign
+# Vintage Computing for Docker, Raspberry Pi, and Debian

 This repository provides vintage emulators and games for Docker, Raspberry Pi, and Debian systems in general.
 Included are such things